Ultimate Product Care

 Precautions for high winds – secure awnings with ropes/straps to prevent spars breaking or secure awnings down on toggles.
 Safari roof velcro’s can be adjusted/ tensioned to prevent canvas flapping on pre 180/360 models.

 Hot water service – Please do not place items directly against vent as it may become hot or cause fire.

 For gas fridges running in hot weather, turning the temperature setting to low, can have a negative response to cooling as it creates more internal operating heat.
 All Ultimates post 2013 are fitted with compressor fridges and the above does not apply.

 Bearings should be checked every 5,000km or yearly.
 This is best done by a mechanic.
 Travelling through water deeper than the wheel bearings can cause bearings to ingest water.
 Bearings must be checked regularly to ensure quantity and quality of the bearing grease.
 If unmaintained, incorrectly tensioned bearings can cause damage to your hubs and axles.
 Bearing temperatures should be checked daily whilst traveling, simply by touching both bearing caps with back of your hand to feel for inconsistency or excessive heat which can lead to bearing failure

-Shock temperatures should be checked when traveling longer or at higher speeds on corrugated roads to avoid overheating which can lead to premature failure, -30c/180c are within the accepted temperatures of the shocks currently used by Ultimate
+Shock temperatures should be checked when traveling longer or at higher speeds on corrugated roads to avoid overheating which can lead to premature failure. -30c/180c are within the accepted temperatures of the shocks currently used by Ultimate.

 6. WHEEL ALIGNMENT

 Driving off road and 4-wheel driving will influence the alignment of the wheels on your camper.
-It is recommended that regular alignment of the wheels be made, especially where irregular or excessive tire wear is noticed.
+It is recommended that regular alignment of the wheels be made, especially where irregular or excessive tyre wear is noticed.

 7. NUTS AND BOLTS